valerielim/upenn_med_psm/Lecture 2.2 - Confounding Revisited.md

-# Lecture - 2.2 Confounding Revisited
+# Lecture - 2.2 Confounding Revisited, Disjunctive Cause Criterion

 Reminder: Confounders affect both the treatment and the outcome.